 The 80/20 rule is a useful concept and which can be applied to numerous contexts- including emotions.

 It is the idea that 20% of causes result in 80% of effects, such as 20% of tasks taking up 80% of our time.
-I have always found it to be very accurate even before I found out the name of it.
+I have always found it to be very accurate.

 I expect everyone has written an essay where a particular paragraph takes hours to write yet the remainder is a breeze or spent forever cleaning a small part of a room then minutes getting the rest done fast.
 I think that the 80/20 rule is also relevant to our moods and emotions- it could be said that 20% of what we do each day seems to generate 80% of our mood.

 Take the example of last Friday.
-I got up at 6 am, took my 3.5-hour Film Studies final exam, spent four hours getting home as the trains weren't running and walked part of the journey in heavy rain.
+I got up at 6 am, took my 3.5-hour Film Studies final exam, spent 4 hours getting home as the trains weren't running and walked part of the journey in heavy rain.
 When I made it home I was drenched, exhausted and drained.
-Despite this, I noticed that my mood was astonishingly unaffected.
-I certainly had not enjoyed the day or derived some deep insights from it and still, my baseline level of calm had remained intact.
+Despite this, I noticed that my mood was mostly unaffected.
+I certainly had not enjoyed the day or derived some deep insights from it and still, my baseline level of calm remained intact.

 That morning I had chosen not to opt for inefficient last minute cramming.
-Instead, I had drunk some tea in my garden,meditated, showered, eaten a couple of banana and peanut butter bagels, written down my anxieties and employed all my trusted mood anchors.
+Instead, I drank some tea in my garden, meditated, showered, ate a couple of banana and peanut butter bagels, wrote down my anxieties and so on.

 Mathematics doesn't often apply to the human mind and there are countless situations in which the 80/20 rule is not relevant to how we feel.
 I am no mathematician or psychologist, but I do like the idea of quantifying something as complex and intangible as emotions.
 That does not mean diminishing them or becoming a robot.
-I just think that the fact that small things can have a tremendous impact on our mood is very significant.
+I just think that the fact that small things can have a tremendous impact on our mood is significant.
 So many people complain of endless unhappiness as a result of work, school etc and think a huge change is required to shift that.
-It isn't always the case that quitting a job, drop out of college or move to become happier.
+It’s not always the big changes that matter.

 Happiness can begin with the small things which we all have the time and ability to do.

 Things like ten minutes of meditation whilst on public transport.
 A bowl of fresh fruit eaten outside in the morning.
 Five minutes of jotting down your emotions before an exam.
 Buying a book you know you will value.
 The small things we do can be the most important ones.
 Learning how to construct the 20% changed everything for me.